Titouan-Mergem/skills-github-pages/index.md

 ---
-# Welcome to my blog!
+title: Welcome to my blog!

 I'm trying to see how I can create a new page based on this.